bglddavies/docker-keygen/README.md

 * Navigate to PROJECT_ROOT/certgen
 * Run ./generate-cert.sh
+* Your certificates will be available in PROJECT_ROOT/certificates

 ### Executing ssh-keygen

 * Navigate to PROJECT_ROOT/ssh-keygen
 * Run ./build.sh
 * Run GITHUB_EMAIL="something@email.com" ./generate-key.sh
+* Your SSH keys will be available in PROJECT_ROOT/certificates